wncc/WnCC/_soc_projects/23-dhruv-sift.markdown

 - Facebook- <a target="_blank" href="https://www.facebook.com/shashwat.shukla.5203">Shashwat Shukla</a>, <a target="_blank" href="https://www.facebook.com/dhruv.ilesh">Dhruv Shah</a>
 ---

-Despite many recent groundbreaking advances in pattern recognition and image recognition, most of which are attributable to Machine Learning methods like Convolutional Neural Networks, these algorithms face multiple problems like a [lack of robustness](https://arxiv.org/abs/1412.1897) with respect to scale, lighting, rotation, noise etc. Enter SIFT.
+Despite many recent groundbreaking advances in pattern recognition and image recognition, most of which are attributable to Machine Learning methods like Convolutional Neural Networks, these algorithms face multiple problems like a [lack of robustness](https://arxiv.org/abs/1412.1897) with respect to scale, lighting, rotation, noise etc. Enter Scale & Orientation Invariant Object Recognition .

 <!--break-->